Chirality provides a direct fitness advantage and facilitates intermixing in cellular aggregates: Deterministic behavior of in-flow and out-flow boundaries in flat fronts

-\textbf{Interaction between boundaries in the Burgers' equation}\\ So far, we considered the dynamics of isolated boundaries, which is a good description for times shorter than the time required for a widening in-flow boundary to reach the nearest out-flow boundary.
+So far, we considered the dynamics of isolated boundaries, which is a good description for times shorter than the time required for a widening in-flow boundary to reach the nearest out-flow boundary.
 Beyond this time scale, the boundaries begin to interact.
 This interaction is largely irrelevant in the context of microbial colonies because strong genetic drift arrests the widening of out-flow boundaries; as a result, the boundaries come in contact only via a random walk or due to the bulge-induced motion.

 For completeness, we briefly destribe the effect of boundary interactions in the context of the Burgers' equation, but we emphasize that these dynamics do not occur in the context of competition between chiral strains in growing colonies.
 Burgers' equation predicts that boundary interaction induces the motion of out-flow boundaries in the opposite direction compared to results of our simulations and the prediction based on the bulge-induced motion of out-flow boundaries.
 The interaction between boundaries also reduces spatial variations in~$f(t,x)$ until the stationary solution~$f(t,x)=\mathrm{const}$ is reached.
 The deviations from~$f(t,x)=\mathrm{const}$ decay as~$t^{-1/2}$ for a pair of isolated boundaries and as~$t^{-1}$ for a periodic array of boundaries~\cite{whitham:waves}.